audit-labs-audits/telcoin-network/README.md

 The CLI is used to create validator information, join a committee, and start the network.
 The following `.env` variables are useful but not required:

+- `TN_PRIMARY_HOST`: The ip address of the primary libp2p network.
+Defaults to 0.0.0.0.
+- `TN_PRIMARY_PORT`: The udp port (QUIC protocol) of the primary libp2p network.
+Default to an available port.
-- `NARWHAL_HOST`: The ipv4 address of the host running the node.
-Consensus uses this address for messages between peers.
+- `TN_WORKER_HOST`: The ip address of the worker libp2p network.
+Defaults to 0.0.0.0.
+- `TN_WORKER_PORT`: The udp port (QUIC protocol) of the worker libp2p network.
+Default to an available port.

 ## Example RPC request